About Community Pharmacy South Central

 Your local office of PCS Services will therefore discontinue providing this service to Provider List applicants from 1 June 2015.
 Any applications received at this office on or before 31 May will not be affected by change.
 After this date, either the applicant or the practice will be required to return their DBS forms themselves.
 Once the relevant DBS certificate is received by PCS Services, along with the other paperwork, the application to be included on the Performer List will be processed as usual.

-Services - listed below are by geography for both CCGs and LAs combined
+Services & Local Information - listed below are by geography for both ICB Areas and LAs combined

 nb: This section does not contain information on services commissioned by NHS England.
-Click NHS England Advanced Services for services such as MURs, NMS, NHS Flu & NUMSAS or NHS England Local Enhanced Services for services such as PURM.
+Click NHS England Advanced Services for services such as NMS, NHS Flu & CPCS.